vishipayyallore/inspirational-quotes/InspirationalQuotes.md

 ## Post it in your WhatsApp Status

+> 1. "Success is not final, failure is not fatal: It is the courage to continue that counts." - Winston Churchill

+---

 ## Perseverance

 > 1. "Success is not final, failure is not fatal: It is the courage to continue that counts." - Winston Churchill